 Understanding the ROI of Health and Safety

-Imagine an investment that protected people’s lives and provided a return of 300%.
-It might sound too good to be true, but many organizations that invest in workplace health and safety, report achieving a return of at least $3 for…
+Imagine an investment that protects people’s lives and provides a return of 114%.
+It might sound too good to be true, but a recent study of employers in Ontario estimates that the average financial return among large Ontario employees in…

 JHSCs and Remote Work – Everything You Need to Know